manuelcampagnolo/PyQGIS_2nd_edition/README.md

 4. You should be able to solve the whole problem just with operations from the Processing toolbox, but you can use other options if you want
 5. Since the data are all in a geopackage, to open simple tables you don't need to go through the more complicated details needed to open a csv or txt file: you just load the layer from the geopackage as discussed in the script `session_7_a_create_geopackage_from_files.py`

+## Session 9

-## Session 9: A resolution for the Cascais Zoning problem just using operations from the processing Toolbox; New script replacing some operations by one SQL query; Raster data
+**A resolution for the Cascais Zoning problem just using operations from the processing Toolbox; New script replacing some operations by one SQL query; Raster data**

 ### Part 1: A resolution for the Cascais Zoning problem just using operations from the processing Toolbox